article photo YJkTQPBB2e6Vcx6f66ZwE.jpg

 The four Klamath River hydropower dams have been removed, and this brings new opportunities for boating and experiencing the 45 miles of restored river.
 Before boating, river users need to learn about the new river reaches and know the current status of access points.
 We know everyone is eager to get out on the river, however some areas are not ready to receive visitors.
 It’s incredibly important that the boating community respect these closures and encourage others to help protect the area's natural and cultural resources.

 Two access points in particular, K’utárawáx·u Access (Grizzly Hill) and K'účasčas Access (Fall Creek) are on land that will be managed by Shasta Indian Nation and not yet open to the public.
 Those planning to boat through K’íkac’éki Canyon must begin at Access Point 1 and take out at Iron Gate, 16 miles downstream.
-These two intermediate access points will not be open to the public until the spring of 2025.
+These two intermediate access points will not be open to the public until the spring or summer of 2025.
 Attempting to enter or exit the river at the start or end of K’íkac’éki Canyon jeopardizes our relationship with the Shasta Indian Nation and potentially our ability to complete and use these sites.
 These lands, including these access areas, are the Tribe’s ancestral home and are being returned to the Tribe to steward and manage.
 American Whitewater is actively working with the Tribe to help develop these areas for recreational river use.

 The information below is intended to help the whitewater community learn about all of the access points on the newly undammed Klamath, their current status, and to understand how to be respectful visitors to this wealth of new whitewater:

 Keno Dam: Open to the public.
 The put-in on river right below Keno Dam is currently accessible via old Wagon Road on federal land, but requires a high clearance vehicle.
-The access site on river left that was a park managed by PacifiCorp is closed.
-Future management of this site is unclear, but American Whitewater has notified various entities of our interest in river access at this location.
+A short paddle on the reservoir and portage around the dam on river right is an alternative option.
+The access site on river left that was a park managed by PacifiCorp is currently closed.
+This land is expected to be transferred to the State of Oregon this year and we are hopeful that Oregon Department of Fish and Wildlife will open it as a day-use site later this year.

 Frain Ranch: Open to the public.
 Frain Ranch is an alternate put-in for the Hells Corner Run and is located immediately above Caldera Rapid on river left.
 A high-clearance vehicle is required.
 The site is open and managed by the Bureau of Land Management.